 The 112 km of spacious slopes and speedy gondolas and chairlifts mean very short waiting times, fast uphill rides and varied downhill journeys.
 And with most of the accommodation being ski-in, ski-out, accessing the vast ski domain could not be easier.

 Non-skiers will also have plenty of entertainment, with stunning walking, tobogganing and snow shoeing routes available.
-You can even explore Europe’s highest motorcycle museum if you’re after a true change of scenery!

 Don’t expect to find roaring engines on the roads though.
 Recently, Obergurgl created a series of pedestrianised areas and a ban on driving at night, meaning that it’s the perfect spot for those looking to enjoy a little peace and quiet on their winter holiday this year.